NishalThampan/Demand_Forecasting/README.md

 ## Conclusion
 The ARIMA model provides a good fit to the time series data and the forecasted sales are in line with the actual sales.
 The MAPE value gives an idea of how accurate the forecast is.

+## Multivariate Regression in R
+This is another model that performs a multivariate regression of sales of "ProductA" on two predictor variables: google clicks and facebook impressions.
+These are two Digital Marketing KPIs that influence the sales of a product.
+Google clicks refers to the number of clicks associated with a particular Google Ads campaign that drove the sales of a particular product (here it is Product A).
+Similarly, Facebook Impressions refers to the number of impressions associated with a particular Facebook Ads campaign that drove the sales of a particular product.
+The file for this model is 'ProductA_Multivariate_Regression.R'.
+The implementation uses the following packages:

+- **'tidyverse'**
+- **'evobiR'**
+- **'MLmetrics'**
+- **'Metrics'**

+###### Dataset
+The code requires three data sets:

+"ProductA.csv" which contains sales quantity data.
+"ProductA_google_clicks.csv" which contains clicks data.
+"ProductA_fb_impressions.csv" which contains impressions data.

+##### Execution
+The code first loads the required packages and reads in the three data sets.
+Then, the data is cleaned using moving average and normalizing the predictor variables.
+The data sets are merged into a single data frame and split into training and testing sets.

+A multivariate regression model is fit using the "lm" function in R, with sales as the response variable and google clicks and facebook impressions as the predictor variables.
+The model summary is displayed and the model is used to make predictions on the testing data.

+Finally, three evaluation metrics (Mean Absolute Percentage Error (MAPE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE)) are calculated to assess the performance of the model.

+##### ontributing
+If you have any suggestions or improvements, feel free to create a pull request.